 This presentation by SBC Voices was a breakout session of the Southern Baptist Convention (SBC) 2023 Annual Meeting.
 Topics include dynamics of adult clergy sexual abuse, theological considerations, proper language, institutional response, trauma and recovery.

-Lori Anne Thompson and Dr. Ray Douglas, PhD
+Lori Anne Thompson and Ray Douglas, PhD

 In this conversation by GRACE (Godly Response to Abuse in a Christian Environment), Lori Anne Thompson and Dr. Ray Douglas discuss clergy sexual abuse against adults, what faith communities, denominations, and ministry leaders can do to prevent it, how to hold offenders accountable, and what adult congregants can do in their community to prevent and help their church respond well.